pkgw/website-netlify-experiment/content/howto/print-to-remarkable-on-fedora.md

 To update the `rmapi` binary (if it needs rebuilding or a bugfix), it should work just to repeat the first few steps above.

+**Update 2020-May-29:** It seems that the most recent versions of `rmapi` care about the extension of the filename that you upload.
+I’ve modified the above script to hardcode `.pdf`.
+Maybe it need to be smarter?